 - Sudden sharp shooting pain in the shoulder region.
 The pain of rotator cuff injury radiates from your shoulder towards the arm and elbow

 - Difficulty to perform overhead movements of the arm (e.g. hair brushing, clothes changing)

 - Painful abduction (moving your arm away from the body) and rotational movement of the arm

 - Joint stiffness and weakness

-- Dull, burning or sharp pain in the affected area that may radiate to whole arm
+- Dull, burning or sharp pain in the affected area that may radiate to the whole arm

-- Usually the pain is more on the site of affected tendon and you may be able to localize the point of pain
+- Usually, the affected tendon site is more painful and you may be able to localize the sore point

 - Painful movement of affected joint

-- Swelling, warmth and redness in the area of affected tendon
+- Swelling, warmth and redness around the affected tendon

 - Muscle and joint stiffness

-- Movement of the limb may produce a crackling sound, named as crepitus.
+- Movement of the limb may produce a crackling sound, called crepitus.

 Brachial plexus injury